'Zarif's UNSC Speech Thwarts US Efforts to Extend Iran Arms Embargo' | Iran Front Page

 “This move has left no room for defending the United States’ viewpoint,” he said.

-Elsewhere in his remarks, Shafiee said the United States’ attempts to have the arms embargo against Iran extended was a flagrant violation of Resolution 2231.
+Shafiee said the United States’ attempts to have the arms embargo against Iran extended was a flagrant violation of Resolution 2231.

-“One of the commitments in the JCPOA was the lifting of arms embargoes on Iran,” he said.
+“One of the commitments in the JCPOA and the resolution was the lifting of arms embargoes on Iran,” he said.

-“The second reason behind the US becoming isolated once again was [UNSC members’] opposition to the Unite States’ demand for the renewal of arms embargoes and the members’ backing for the JCPOA,” the expert noted.
+“The second reason behind the US becoming isolated once again was [UNSC members’] opposition to the United States’ demand for the renewal of arms embargoes and the members’ backing for the JCPOA,” the expert noted.

-“The third and most important reason for the US defeat at the meeting is related to Iran’s diplomacy,” the analyst said.
+“The third and most important reason for the US defeat at the meeting is related to Iran’s diplomacy,” he said.

-The expert is of the conviction that the JCPOA and the proper handling of this nuclear deal following Washington’s withdrawal from it have been the outcome of Iran’s successful diplomacy.
+The expert is of the conviction that the JCPOA and the proper handling of the nuclear deal following Washington’s withdrawal from it have been the outcome of Iran’s successful diplomacy.

 “Both before and during the UNSC meeting, Iran’s diplomacy was active enough, and, in fact, the US viewpoint had already been vetoed before it was floated at the UN Security Council.